"

 Lead Psychologist

-The post holder will be expected to lead the current psychology team consisting of a CBT therapist, psychotherapist, art psychotherapist and assistant psychologists.
-The post holder will contribute to the on-going development of the service, and provide clinical expertise with collaboration to the multi-disciplinary team.
-The post holder will be responsible for providing specialist clinical psychology input to the unit, which will include individual assessment, formulation, intervention and supervision/consultation.
+You will be expected to lead the current psychology team consisting of a CBT therapist, psychotherapist, art psychotherapist and assistant psychologists contribute to the ongoing development of the service, and provide clinical expertise with collaboration to the multi-disciplinary team.
+You will be responsible for providing specialist clinical psychology input to the unit, which will include individual assessment, formulation, intervention and supervision/consultation.

-The post holder will pragmatically draw on a full range of clinical psychology theories to aid assessment and intervention approaches as relevant to this client group.
-The post holder will have the opportunity for clinical supervision and team reflection.
-They will also play an active role in research, audit and publications.
+As a Lead within the Psychology team, you will pragmatically draw on a full range of clinical psychology theories to aid assessment and intervention approaches as relevant to this client group and have the opportunity for clinical supervision and team reflection.
+You will also play an active role in research, audit and publications.

 Principle Duties